lucasser/ChopOSprint/config/README.md

 }
 ```

-axis: an array of axis for the esp to control.
+**Axis**: an array of axis for the esp to control.
 Can be any length, as long as the esp has the pins

-id: the axis id. current support for x, y, z, e. modify movecommand::coords in
+**ID**: the axis id. current support for x, y, z, e. modify movecommand::coords in
 [stepper.h](/include/stepper.h) and main::axismap and main::AXIS in [main.cpp](/src/main.cpp) to add more

-motors: an array of stepper motors that drive the axis.
+**Motors**: an array of stepper motors that drive the axis.
 Can be any length

-pins: array of 2 pin that connect to the motor driver [direction, step]
+**Pins**: array of 2 pin that connect to the motor driver [direction, step]

-direction: which direction the motor considers forward.
+**Direction**: which direction the motor considers forward.
 Can be fwd or rev. Fwd is counterclockwise

-maxpos: the maximum position the axis can be at.
+**Maxpos**: the maximum position the axis can be at.

-steplen: how many steps it takes to move a millimeter based on your axis control method
+**Steplen**: how many steps it takes to move a millimeter based on your axis control method

-stepsPerRev: how many steps the motor needs to complete a revolution
+**StepsPerRev**: how many steps the motor needs to complete a revolution

+**0offset**: difference in millimeters between sensor 0 position and axis 0 position.
+Can be changed during use through command (not yet implemented)

-sensor: the data for the leveling sensor
+**Sensor**: the data for the leveling sensor
+supported sensors:
+[X] CRTouch
+[X] limit switch
-supported sensors: CRTouch, limit switch, no sensor.
+[X] no sensor.
 see [sensors](/include/sensors.h) for sensor specific data

 sample config file:
 ```